|

 The Ox-Foot Stone

-At O.S. map reference TM052809 is the 'Ox-Foot Stone', an oblong slab of weathered sandstone 4 feet long x 3 feet wide x 6 inches high.
-Although now just outside the door to the house of Ox-Foot Stone Farm, it used to stand in the meadow of the same name.
+At O.S. map reference TM05178098 is the 'Ox-Foot Stone', an oblong slab of weathered sandstone 1.2m long x 1m wide x 15cm high.
+When I saw it in the late 1970s, it was in the garden of Oxfootstone House, but I understand that it was later placed in the conservatory, and is now back in the garden.
+Once, it stood in a meadow called Oxfootpiece, and was moved to several places in the parish before reaching Oxfootstone Farm sometime in the 1800's.
 There is supposed to be, on its upper surface, the impression of a cow's hoof print, but the stone is so pitted and wrinkled that all manner of patterns can be seen.

 A. Dutt: 'The Ancient Mark-Stones of East Anglia', (Flood & Sons,